GlobalEmpire/OC-Programs/Programs/OpenFTP/Beta/Beta 3/README.md

 ## OpenFTP LITE
 You will find both files under the LITE folder next to this file.
-The installation procedure is as follows:
-- Ensure `GERTiClient.lua` and `FTPCore.lua` are installed on all machines involved.
+> Ensure `GERTiClient.lua` and `FTPCore.lua` are installed on all machines involved.

+The installation procedure for the server is as follows:
-- Install `OpenFTPLITE-SERVER.lua` onto the server device.
-Edit the file and modify `customPath` (line 12) if you wish to have a different path.
+- Install `OpenFTPLITE-Server.lua` onto the server device.
+We recommend leaving it the root directory.
+  - Edit the file and modify `customPath` (line 12) if you wish to have a different file storage location.
+- Run the program.
+The server application is now fully configured and operational.

+The installation procedure for all clients is as follows:
+- Install `OpenFTPLITE-Client.lua` onto each client device.
+We recommend putting it under `/bin` with the file name `OpenFTP.lua`.
+It is not necessary to have both the LITE and FULL version of OpenFTP installed on one device, as the FULL version is capable of interfacing with the LITE version.
+  - Edit the file and modify `PERMANENTADDRESS` (line 31) to bypass the server selection dialogue at startup.
+- Run the program.
+The client application is now fully functional.

 ## OpenFTP FULL
 W.I.P